What is a Naval Engineering Degree?

 Skills You’ll Learn

-Earning a degree in naval engineering equips students with a diverse set of skills that are crucial for success in the field.
-These skills are developed through a combination of theoretical coursework, practical projects, and hands-on experiences.
+Earning a degree in naval engineering equips students with a diverse set of skills that are necessary for success in the field.
 Here are key skills typically acquired during a naval engineering degree program:

 • Ship Design and Architecture: Naval engineering students gain expertise in designing and understanding the architecture of ships and marine structures.
 This includes knowledge of hull design, stability principles, and the integration of various ship systems.